Back to Vocabulary

 (1) Modularity: Product modularity enables a manufacturer to absorb changes in customer needs by reconfiguring and adapting modules based on a set of parameters within a defined solution space.

-(2) Automation: Integrating digital workflows to automate repetitive tasks as manufacturing instructions, building details or bill of quantities would ease the development of a variety of housing solutions in an efficient way.
+(2) Automation: Integrating digital workflows to automate repetitive tasks such as manufacturing instructions, building reports or a bill of quantities would ease the development of a variety of housing solutions in an efficient way.

-(3) Platform rules: The definition of rules and relationships between platform components would be needed to ensure that even as designs are customised or scaled, the consistency in quality and performance are maintained.
+(3) Platform rules: The rules and relationships between platform components would have to be properly defined to ensure that consistency in quality and performance are maintained even when designs are customised or scaled.

 References